ls9528/DataEngineeringCapstone/README.md

 Run Quality Checks

 #### 4.3 Data dictionary
-The data dictionary can be found [here](https://github.com/ls9528/DataEngineeringCapstone/blob/main/documentation/DataDictionary.md).
+The data dictionary for the final data model can be found [here](https://github.com/ls9528/DataEngineeringCapstone/blob/main/documentation/DataDictionary.md).

 ### Step 5: Complete Project Write Up
 * Clearly state the rationale for the choice of tools and technologies for the project.